Why should I take the Workshop?

 Nothing gets held back as we provide all the systems and vendors you will need so you get a winning start at note investing!

-This Forms Library will allow you to focus on what really matters.
+This Resource Library will allow you to focus on what really matters.

 What is meant by a mortgage note?